-(API).
+In (1), the FrontEnd component allows a user to submit a simulation job descriptor in JavaScript Object Notation (JSON) using a Representational State Transfer (REST) Application Programming Interface (API).
+The FrontEnd component is implemented using Flask [20] which is a web framework written in Python language.
 Each simulation job contains a list of federates, and each federate is run on an individual Docker container.
-The simulation job descriptor also includes meta-information for each federate, for example, resources required, running status, container image details, etc. The FrontEnd creates a record in a database 4 for each incoming job, then relays the job identifier to JobManager 2) which handles resource management.
+The simulation job descriptor also includes meta-information for each federate, for example, resources required, running status, container image details, etc. The FrontEnd creates a record in a database (4) for each incoming job, then relays the job identifier to JobManager (2) which handles resource management.
 Instead of deploying jobs immediately, the JobManager stores received jobs in a local queue and consults the database about the latest status of cluster resources.
-It then periodically transfers the information of pending jobs and available resources to JobScheduler 3, which is a pluggable component that implements multiple scheduling algorithms.
+It then periodically transfers the information of pending jobs and available resources to JobScheduler (3), which is a pluggable component that implements multiple scheduling algorithms(such as Algorithm 2 and 3).
 The JobScheduler either replies with a scheduling decision if the submitted jobs are deployable, or returns a KeepWaiting signal to notify the JobManager that resources are insufficient.
-The Job-Manager then forwards deployable jobs to GlobalManager 5, synchronizes job status with the database, and deletes the deployed jobs from its queue.
-The Global-Manager is responsible for managing participants of the Docker Swarm Runtime Platform (6).
+The JobManager then forwards deployable jobs to GlobalManager (5), synchronizes job status with the database, and deletes the deployed jobs from its queue.
+The GlobalManager is responsible for managing participants of the Docker Swarm Runtime Platform (6).
 It launches the master node of the Docker Swarm cluster and accepts registration requests sent from worker nodes.
-Every joined Worker Node runs a CaaS-Worker daemon that is used to receive and perform commands sent from the GlobalManager.
+Every joined Worker Node runs a CaaS-Worker daemon that is used to receive and perform commands sent from the Global-Manager.
 The GlobalManager parses received deployment requests and spawns containers in specific Worker Nodes.
-Additionally, the Worker Nodes employ a CaaS-Discovery daemon to track the status of containers, and reports a StatusChanged signal to the Discovery component 7 when a task is completed.
+Additionally, the Worker Nodes employ a CaaS-Discovery daemon to track the status of containers, and reports a StatusChanged signal to the Discovery component (7) when a task is completed.